Hermen-Nicolau/bootstrap/README.md

 # bootstrap
-Repo use to save my bootstrap code from Nucamp bootcamp
+Repo I will be using to my bootstrap code from Nucamp bootcamp